-This after school care program is for children having developmental disabilities ages 5-21.
-Groups meet daily after school under the direction a professionally supervised staff.
-New York City Board of Education transportation is provided from school to the Y and van transportation may be provided by the Y to the child’s home at the end of the day.
+This after school care program is for children with developmental disabilities ages 5-21.
+Groups meet daily after school under the direction of professionally supervised staff.
+New York City Board of Education transportation is provided from school to the Sam Field Center, and mini-bus transportation may be provided by the Sam Field Center to the child’s home at the end of the day.

 School Holiday Program